dependabot/fetch-metadata/README.md

 ### Enabling auto-merge

-If you are using [the auto-merge](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) feature on your repository, you can set up an action that will mark Dependabot PRs to merge once CI and other [branch protection](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) conditions are met.
+If you are using [the auto-merge feature](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request) on your repository, you can set up an action that will enable Dependabot PRs to merge once CI and other [branch protection rules](https://docs.github.com/en/github/administering-a-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule) are met.

 For example, if you want to automatically merge all patch updates to Rails: